Syonet/gitlab-backup-uploader/README.md

 cp upload.cfg.exemplo upload.cfg
 ```

-Edite `upload.cfg`, and change the following items:
+Edit `upload.cfg`, and change the following items:

 * The parameter `GITLAB_BACKUPS` with the full path of the GitLab backup directory.
 * The parameter `GDRIVE_DIRETORIO` with the Google Drive directory ID that will receive the backup files.